Spain under Joseph Bonaparte: Second government of Spain – Cortes of Cádiz

-In 1810, the Cortes of Cádiz was created, it operated as a government in exile.
+In 1810, the Cortes of Cádiz was created, operating as a government in exile.
 The Cortes Generales had to move from Seville to Cádiz to escape the French advance (The French enforced the Siege of Cádiz from 5 February 1810 to 24 August 1812, and the port city never surrendered).
 Its members disbanded and transferred its powers to a Council of Regency.
 The five regents convened the meeting of the Cortes in Cadiz.
-Cortes were representatives of the estates, but were unable to hold elections either in Spain or in the American colonies.
+Cortes were representatives of the estates but were unable to hold elections either in Spain or in the American colonies.
 The assembly thus lost its estates in favor of territorial representation.

 The Constitution of Cádiz

 The Cortes opened their sessions in September 1810 on the Isla de León.
 They consisted of 97 deputies, 47 of whom were alternates from Cádiz residents, who approved a decree expressing represent the Spanish nation and declared legally constituted in general and special courts in which lay the national sovereignty.

-The constitution they wrote did not last long.
-On 24 March 1814, six weeks after returning to Spain, Ferdinand VII abolished the constitution and had all monuments to it torn down.
+Upon returning to Spain, the Cortes of Cádiz would invite Ferdinand VII to meet with them in Madrid.
+Ferdinand VII would instead stay at Valencia with officers that shared his views on the Cortes and the new constitution.
+On May 4, 1814, while still in Valencia Ferdinand would abolish the constitution and reinstate an absolute monarchy.